itskathylam/protocols/shipping_international.md

 ### Prepare the documentation

 - Fill in the Fedex waybill for international shipping.
 - Write a customs letter; see my [example](files/shipping_customs_letter.pdf).
-The important part is to state that materials being shipped are for research purposes only and have no commercial value.
+The important part is to state that materials being shipped are for research purposes only and have no commercial value and that they are not harmful.
 - Describe all items contained.
 State the value as $1.
 - Make sure to include HS codes and values in both the waybill and letter.
 - Make sure the customs letter is in a clearly labeled envelope.